Welcome to the MA Development and Governance

 The following pages will guide you through the MA programme and provide information for applicants and students.
 If there are any question unanswered from this webpage, please do not hesitate to contact our support staff.

-Seminar “Germany’s Development Policy” in Bonn, December 2016
+Seminar "Germany’s Development Policy" in Bonn

 Our new intake has participated in the seminar “Germany’s Development Policy - Towards New Approaches” in Bonn.
 The seminar is a cooperation of the Institute of Political Science of the University of Duisburg and Engagement Global on behalf of the BMZ (Federal Ministry for Economic Cooperation and Development).